Is Agent Data Parser Safe?

 Agent Data Parser vs Alternatives

-In the data category, Agent Data Parser scores 75.0/100.
-It ranks among the top tools in its category.
+In the data category, Agent Data Parser scores 50.8/100.
+There are higher-scoring alternatives available.
 For a detailed comparison, see:

 Key Takeaways

-- Among data tools, Agent Data Parser scores significantly above the category average of 62/100, demonstrating above-average reliability.
+- Among data tools, Agent Data Parser scores below the category average of 62/100, suggesting room for improvement relative to peers.

 - Always verify safety independently — use Nerq's Preflight API for automated, up-to-date trust checks before integration.